yunzhaol/aerial_bomb_priority/README.md

 ## Statement on LLM usage

-The abstract and introduction were written with the help of ChatGPT and the entire chat history is available in other/llm/usage.txt.
+Aspects of the paper and code were written with the help of ChatGPT and the entire chat history is available in other/llm/usage.txt.